Q-Switched Alexandrite Laser

 What the Q-Switched Alexandrite Laser Treats

-The Q-Switched Alexandrite laser can target a number of tattoo colors; however, it is most effective on green and dark inks.
-Much of this has to do with the wavelength being generated by the laser, which is not easily absorbed by yellow or red inks.
+The Q-Switched Alexandrite laser can target a number of tattoo colors; however, it is most effective on darker inks.* Much of this has to do with the wavelength being generated by the laser, which is not easily absorbed by lighter ink pigment.*

 If you have elaborate tattoos with many colors, or colors that are very bright, your California Skin Institute provider may suggest a combination of treatments that involve the Q-Switched Alexandrite laser tattoo removal and other procedures.*